 HL-60 is a non-adherent promyelocytic cell line derived by S.J.
-Collins, et al. from a patient with acute promyelocytic leukemia (5).
+Collins, et al. from a patient with acute promyelocytic leukemia [5].
 Cultures can be maintained by the addition of fresh medium or replacement of medium.
 Alternatively, cultures can be established by centrifugation with subsequent resuspension at $1x10^5$ viable cells/mL.
-Do not allow cell concentration to exceed 1x10 cells/mL.
+Do not allow cell concentration to exceed $1x10^6$ cells/mL.
 Maintain cell density between $1x10^5$ and $1x10^6$ viable cells/mL.
 On the day of the experiment, count cells using trypan blue.
-If the cell viability is $\geq$ 90% proceed to the next step.
+If the cell viability is $\geq 90\%$ proceed to the next step.

-7. Experimental Procedure Day 1
+7. Experimental Procedure, Day 1

-- 7.1 Adjust cell concentration to $1.25 \times 10^6$ cells per mL using complete medium. - Plate 800 μL of the cell suspension from step 7.1 per well on 24 well plate.
+- 7.1 Adjust cell concentration to 1.25×10^6 cells per mL using complete medium. - 7.2 Plate 800 μL of the cell suspension from step 7.1 per well on 24-well plate.

 Prepare 6 wells for each nanoparticle concentration, vehicle control, negative control and 8 wells for untreated cells.
 Refer to Appendix for example of a plate map. - 7.3 Add 200 μL of test samples to corresponding wells.
-Cover the plates and incubate at 37 °C overnight (18-24h).
+Cover the plates and incubate at 37°C overnight (18-24 hr).

-8. Experimental Procedure Day 2
+8. Experimental Procedure, Day 2

-- 8.1 Turn on plate reader, allowing it to warm up to 37°C. Place an empty white 96well test plate inside the plate reader chamber, allowing it to warm to 37°C as well.
+- 8.1 Turn on plate reader, allowing it to warm up to 37°C. Place an empty white 96-well test plate inside the plate reader chamber, allowing it to warm to 37°C as well.
 Set up the instrumental parameters. - 8.2 Harvest cells from step 7.3 into Eppendorf tubes and wash twice with PBS to remove nanoparticles.
 Do not pool the content of individual wells within the treatment group; each well serves as a separate replicate. - 8.3 After the last wash reconstitute cell pellet in 240 μL of complete media.
-Use 20 μL of this suspension for determining cell count and viability by trypan blue staining or other relevant procedure. - 8.4 Adjust cell concentration to 0.9-1 x 10 cell/mL using complete medium.
-Keep at room temperature. - 8.5 Plate 100 μL of cell suspension per well on the 96 well white plate pre-warmed in step 8.1.
-Prepare 4 wells with 100 μL of PBS for no cells control and another 4 wells with 200 μL of PBS for Luminol only.
-Refer to Appendix for example of a plate map.
+Use 20 μL of this suspension for determining cell count and viability by trypan blue staining or other relevant procedure. - 8.4 Adjust cell concentration to $0.9-1 \times 10^7$ cell/mL using complete medium.
+Keep at room temperature. - Plate 100 μ L of cell suspension per well on the 96 well white plate pre-warmed in step 8.1.
+Prepare 4 wells with 100 μ L of PBS for no cells control and another 4 wells with 200 μ L of PBS for Luminol only.
+Refer to Appendix for an example plate map.

-Note: This step and steps 8.6 and 8.7 can be done at room temperature (20-22 °C).
+Note: This step and steps 8.6 and 8.7 can be done at room temperature (20-22°C).
 However, when the room temperature is low, keep the plate on a warm gel pack during these steps.

-8.6 Add 100 μL of Luminol working solution from step 4.7 to each well.
-Please referto the note in step 8.5 for additional details about plate handling conditions.
+- 8.6 Add 100 μL of Luminol working solution from step 4.7 to each well.
+Please refer to the note in step 8.5 for additional details about plate handling conditions. - 8.7 Using multichannel pipette, quickly add 100 μL of opsonized Zymosan A from step 4.3 to all wells except blank wells.
+Please refer to the note in step 8.5 for additional details about plate handling conditions.

-- 8.7 Using multichannel pipette quickly add 100 μL of opsonized Zymosan A from step 4.3 to all wells except for the blank wells.
-Please refer to the note in step 8.5 for additional details about plate handling conditions Note: this step can be performed on the bench close to the plate reader to minimize the time between sample addition and initiation of the kinetic reading - 8.8 Start kinetic reading on a luminescence plate reader immediately.
-Note: if using the plate reader with both top and bottom read capabilities, do not forget to use the plate adaptor before proceeding with the plate analysis on the plate reader.
-This is important because luminescence reading is performed from the top (the bottom of the plate is not transparent)
+Note: This step can be performed on the bench close to the plate reader to minimize the time between sample addition and initiation of the kinetic reading.

+8.8 Start kinetic reading on a luminescence plate reader immediately.

+Note: Plate readers capable of both top and bottom reading may require a plate adaptor for top reads.
+Check user manuals before proceeding with the plate analysis on the plate reader.